timculbert/relaxo/README.md

 // The FileMaker layout configured for PHP
 $layout = 'Web';

-// The name of the unique identifier field from this database
+// The name of the unique identifier field from this database - leave blank to use FileMaker's recordId
 $id = 'ContactID';
 ```